lsylvestre/HLPP24/benchs/game-of-life/v1/README.md

 ## Game of Life, v1

-*The world is represented by an array of booleans.*
+*The world is represented by an array of booleans (in shared memory)*

 ### Measure execution time